Note: I get commissions for purchases made through links in this post.

 hOmelabs Cooler Capacity and Cooling

-Speaking of the racks, this HME030222N model has fairly sturdy slide-out racks so you can easily access that favorite bottle you’ve been hiding in the back.
+Speaking of the racks, this HME030222N wine cooler has fairly sturdy slide-out racks so you can easily access that favorite bottle you’ve been hiding in the back.
 The racks are made of polished chrome and should be easy enough (as easy as racks can be) to clean, should your bottles drip onto them.

 The unit should be able to maintain your desired setting as long as you place this freestanding model in a dry, ventilated room, keeping it away from direct sunlight and other heat sources.
-The cooler shouldn’t be used where temps can rise above 80 degrees.
+The wine cooler shouldn’t be used where temps can rise above 80 degrees.

 Since it only goes down to 54 degrees, this machine is not considered suitable for champagnes and sparkling wines (or for beer, for that matter).
 Note that hOmelabs does not make this model available for sale in California either.